Tugroll/Tugroll/README.md

 - � Hi, I’m @Tugroll
-- � I’m interested in Back-end Developing
+- � I’m interested in Game developing
-- � I’m currently learning c#
+- � I’m currently learning c# and unity
 - � I’m looking what people do in here
 - � How to reach me, this question is unnecessary for now -